Ida Faubert

-Ida Faubert (Christian first name Gertrude Florentine Félicitée Ida) was a Haitian writer.
-She was a complex literary figure.
-Bicultural, biracial, and privileged, she neither easily fit socially-prescribed categories for women of color in France or Haiti nor conformed to them.
-A deft writer and socialite in both Port-au-Prince and Paris, she promoted and participated in the movements of Haitian writers and literature in Haiti and France.
+Ida Faubert (14 February 1882 – 23 July 1969) (Christian first name Gertrude Florentine Félicitée Ida) was a Haitian writer.
+She was a complex literary figure: bicultural, biracial, and privileged, she neither fitted easily into socially-prescribed categories for women of color in France or Haiti nor conformed to them.
+As a deft writer and socialite in both Port-au-Prince and Paris, she promoted and participated in the movements of Haitian writers and literature in Haiti and France.